Bongo-Sijora/Bongo-Sijora/README.md

-- 👋 Hi, I’m @Bongo-Sijora
+👋 Hi, I’m @Bongo-Sijora
-- 👀 I’m a Cyber Security Enthusiast
+👀 I’m a Cyber Security Enthusiast and Researcher
-- 🌱 I’m currently preparing for my CEH and OSCP later in the month
-- 💞️ I’m looking to collaborate on with Security Enthusiats Alike and Looking for Effective Tools in the Field
+🌱 I’m currently preparing for my CEH exams and hopefully will take on OSCP after attaining the creditation 💞️ I’m looking to grow, contribute and collaborate on with Security Enthusiats alike & find a number of effective tools to ease my workflow
-- 📫 Contact me via E Mail: bongo.sijora@scarybyte.co.za
+📫 Contact me via E Mail: bongo.sijora@scarybyte.co.za

 <!---
 Bongo-Sijora/Bongo-Sijora is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.